 Bonus: Neighbor Rewards members earn 10 points per day for shopping with reusable bags!

-Our Mission Advisory Council served as the selection committee for our Bag It Forward community partners, who will receive donations from April 1, 2025, through March 31, 2026.
+Our selection committee reviewed and scored applications for our Bag It Forward Community partners, who will receive donations from April 1, 2026, through March 31, 2027.

-Using a detailed scorecard and rubric, the council reviewed and scored 76 nonprofit applications based on our three focus areas:
+Using a detailed scorecard and rubric, the selection committee reviewed and scored nonprofit applications based on our three focus areas:

 Food Access: Meeting the immediate needs of food insecurity by offering nourishing and culturally specific foods